6 REASONS YOUR AIR CONDITIONER KEEPS TRIPPING THE CIRCUIT BREAKER

 This is the worst-case scenario.
 An AC tech will have to replace the compressor and clean the refrigerant lines.
 If your compressor is out of warranty (or your warranty never covered it), you might as well replace the entire outside unit.
 Cheaper that way.
 (Compressors are pricy.)

 Need an AC repair in metro Atlanta?
-Call Ragsdale Heating and Air
+Call Ragsdale!

 Related Reading